Guyanese people

 Located on the northern coast of South America, Guyana is part of the main land Caribbean which is part of the historical British West Indies.
 It is culturally similar to Suriname and nearby island nations of the Caribbean such as Trinidad and Tobago, and is a culturally Caribbean country even though it is not an island nation located in the Caribbean Sea.

-The national anthem of Guyana, Dear Land of Guyana, of Rivers and Plains, refers to Guyana as the "Land of six peoples" which was historically considered to be made up of African, Indian, Chinese, Portuguese, European, and Amerindian people.
+The national anthem of Guyana, Dear Land of Guyana, of Rivers and Plains, refers to Guyana as the "Land of six peoples" which was historically considered to be made up of African, Indian, Chinese, Portuguese, British, and Amerindian people.

 Demographics

 Even though referred to collectively as Amerindians, the indigenous peoples in Guyana are made up of several distinct tribes or nations.
 Warao, Arawak, Caribs, and Wapishana are all represented in Guyana.

 Europeans arrived in the Guianas in the search for gold in the New World, eventually settling in and colonizing Guyana and the Americas.
 Starting with the Dutch, then English, the cultural presence of Europe has been a significant force in the country even though the population was always in the minority.
 French and Spanish also have a presence in the region.

-The climate of Guyana was deemed suitable for growing sugar cane, sparking a demand for labor unmet by the Europeans themselves or the local Amerindians, so slaves from Africa were brought into the country.
+The climate of Guyana was deemed suitable for growing sugar cane, sparking a demand for labour unmet by the Europeans themselves or the local Amerindians, so slaves from Africa were brought into the country.
 The high mortality and low birthrate of plantation slavery was supplemented by bringing in more enslaved people until the slave trade was abolished in 1838.
-Indentured labor contracts were made for Portuguese and Chinese people, but the largest numbers came from India.
+Indentured labour contracts were made for Portuguese and Chinese people, but the largest numbers came from India.

 The diversity of the country is a point of pride as well as a challenge; conflicts along racial lines have been a source of significant social tension.
-Racism in Guyana has roots in the control of labor, so that plantation owners could maintain a stratified society of subservient workers and limit competition for the highest social class.
+Racism in Guyana has roots in the control of labour, so that plantation owners could maintain a stratified society of subservient workers and limit competition for the highest social class.
 Many segments of society are divided by race, such as religion, politics, even industries.

 Language

 Guyana's culture reflects its European history as it was colonized by both the Dutch and French before becoming a British colony.
 Guyana (known as British Guiana under British colonial rule), gained its independence from the United Kingdom in 1966 and subsequently became a republic in 1970.
-As a result of Guyana's 170-year history as a British colony, it is a part of the Anglophone world and part of the Anglophone Caribbean - a subregion of the Caribbean consisting of independent, English-speaking nations that were once British colonies (also known as the Commonwealth Caribbean).
+As a result of Guyana's 170-year history as a British colony, it is a part of the Anglophone world and part of the Anglophone Caribbean – a subregion of the Caribbean consisting of independent, English-speaking nations that were once British colonies (also known as the Commonwealth Caribbean).
 Even as the only English-speaking country in South America, the majority of people in Guyana speak Guyanese Creole informally.
 Standard English, i.e. British English spelling and pronunciation, is used for all business and education and is typically consistently spoken by members of the upper and upper-middle class.